 There are three different entrances for Pamukkale Hierapolis: Pamukkale town entrance, North entrance and South entrance.
-These are open between 08:30 to 19:30 every day for a entrance fee of 20 Turkish Lira TRY.
+These entrances grant you access to the Pamukkale travertine thermal pools and Hierapolis ancient city.
+Opening times are between 08:00 to 21:00 in the summer for an entrance fee of 35 Turkish Lira TRY.
 Read more information below.

 Entrance fee price

-The entrance is 20 Turkish Lira TRY (about 7 Euros or 8 US Dollars) and free for children under 18.
+The entrance ticket is 35 Turkish Lira TRY (about 9 Euros or 10 US Dollars) and free for children under 18.
 You will have to pay a parking fee if you come by car and park at the North or South entrances.
-Same for all archaeological sites in Turkey, entrance to the Pamukkale is worth it.
+Same for all archaeological sites in Turkey, entrance to Pamukkale is worth the price of the tickets.
+If you wish to visit the Hierapolis Antique pool as well, you have to pay a separate entrance fee which you can find here.

 Pamukkale Town Entrance